 The world-leading system designed to help schools manage cybersafety and deal with cyberbullying and bullying.

-We are excited to announce we now have more than 1,500 schools participating in eSmart Schools nationwide.
+We are excited to announce we now have almost 2,000 schools participating in eSmart Schools nationwide.
 This milestone is a demonstration of the significant impact eSmart Schools is having in improving cybersafety within schools.

 Since the roll-out in June 2011, we continue to be inspired by the passion and dedication from whole school communities to empower students to be smart, safe and responsible users of technology.